kormax/apple-enhanced-contactless-polling/README.md

 - If a TCI is 3 bytes long, or it could have a variable length (such as for transit), this question arose after seeing an "Identity" frame;
 - If data part is actually considered a second TCI;
 - If terminal subtype has some special encoding rules;
-- What the unknown configuration byte bits are responsible for (pairing? other flags?).
+- What the unknown configuration byte bits are responsible for (pairing or other flags?).

 If you have any findings or thoughts on this manner, feel free to discuss them in issues section.